briankibe450/Facial-Recognition-with-python/README.md

 python chatbot.py
 ```

 Once the chatbot is running, you can type your messages and press Enter to receive a response from the chatbot.
-The conversation will continue until you exit the program.
+The conversation will continue until you have the program.

 ## Customization